aistats/aistats2025/camera.md

 camera-ready version**, and do not include any LaTeX commands or other non-human-readable markup.

 The final version will appear in the [PMLR proceedings](https://proceedings.mlr.press/), published by JMLR W&CP.
-The CMT will ask you to agree to have your work published by JMLR according to the agreement outlined [here](http://proceedings.mlr.press/pmlr-license-agreement.pdf).
+You will be asked to agree to have your work published by JMLR according to the agreement outlined [here](http://proceedings.mlr.press/pmlr-license-agreement.pdf).

 You will also be asked to provide **a submission code obtained by an automated style checker**.
 To obtain the code, please follow these steps: